alphabetically (on a 5 point system).........

 RESERVATIONS BY PHONE

-Having opened approximately 5 years ago, Joon Bar is one of the newer residents in town and has gone from unknown to favored in short time.
+By Ptown standards, Joon Bar is one of the newer residents in town and has gone from unknown to favorite in short time.

 The appreciation of really good food and what it takes to operate a well-run restaurant is what leads us back to Joon Bar time and again.

-Spoiler alert---- this is now one of the town's most sophisticated restaurants and one of the very few that work effortlessly when it comes to earning its five stars.
+This is one of the town's most sophisticated restaurants and one of the very few that work effortlessly when it comes to earning its five stars.

 At the front door, you will be greeted very warmly.
 The attention to service details will be present throughout the meal.
-Just an accidental fork falling on the floor is cause for the staff to come running over within seconds and if takes longer, will be met with sincere apology.
 This is an attentive staff serving up amazing food helmed in the kitchen by Paul Krikorian.

-Desserts tend to be small and sample-like in their presentation but do not disappoint either and range from the delightfully gooey to the simple and tasty (a strawberry shortcake, a saffron gelato).
+Desserts tend to be small and sample-like in their presentation but do not disappoint either and range from the delightfully gooey to the simple and tasty (a strawberry shortcake, a saffron gelato), the exception being the biscuit over the mixed berries which no knife could seem to cut.

 The interior space, designed by Kevin O'Shea, is also a winner in its simplicity, beauty, and coziness.
 Reservations are taken only one month in advance.
 I suggest you mark your calendar.